-Whether traveling, deploying, or moving away long term, students missionaries and military families often need help packing and organizing items for long term storage.
+Whether traveling, deploying, or moving away long term, students missionaries, and military families often need help packing items for long term storage.
 Packing up your entire home in preparation for a long-term move is a huge task and staying organized is KEY!
-In this post, I share our best tips for getting organized for long term storage.
+In this post, I share our best tips for getting organized for long-term storage.
 How to pack up your items and store them without losing track of your items.

 I’m using the phrase “long-term” pretty loose here, we will be gone for 3 years and I’m considering anything over 6months long-term.